XKNX/xknx/docs/sensor.md

 * `always_callback` defines if a callback/update should always be triggered no matter if the previous and the new state are identical.
 * `value_type` controls how the value should be rendered in a human readable representation.
 The attribut may have may have the values `percent`, `temperature`, `illuminance`, `speed_ms` or `current`.
 * `device_updated_cb` awaitable callback for each update.
+* `value_template` may be used to modify the state of the sensor in Home-Assistant (see [template documentation](https://www.home-assistant.io/docs/configuration/templating) for details).

 ## [](#header-2)Example